octokit/core.js/README.md

 1. the current instance
 2. the options passed to the constructor.

 In order to extend `octokit`'s API, the plugin must return an object with the new methods.
+Please refrain from adding methods directly to the `octokit` instance, especialy if you depend on keys that do not exist in `@octokit/core`, such as `octokit.rest`.

 ```js
 // index.js